 The CBCA does not warrant that wireless access to the Internet over the Board's system will be uninterrupted, error-free, or free of viruses or other harmful components.
 Internet access at designated areas is provided only as a courtesy and may not be available at any requested time.
 The Board reserves the right to deny or restrict access to any user who abuses the network, such as through excessive bandwidth consumption or by using the network for any type of activity or purpose deemed by the Board to be unlawful, harassing, abusive, criminal, or fraudulent.
 The CBCA also reserves the right to monitor, intercept, and disclose any transmissions over or using our facilities, and to provide user information, use records, and other related information under certain circumstances (for example, in response to lawful process, orders, subpoenas, or warrants, or to protect the interests of the Board) to appropriate authorities.
 It is CBCA policy to respond to notices of alleged infringement that comply with the Digital Millennium Copyright Act.

-By signing the Request for Access to CBCA Internet Connection agreement and using the free wireless Internet access service provided by the CBCA, you are agreeing to the disclaimer and limitations set forth above.
+By using the free wireless Internet access service provided by the CBCA, you are agreeing to the disclaimer and limitations set forth above.

 Wireless Internet access is available in each courtroom, at the counsel tables, and in the conference rooms and the lobby.
 Internet access is available in a wireless medium that is functional with the following standards: 802.11a, 802.11b, and 802.11g.
 Wireless access is provided on an "as is" basis.
 Access to the system in the courtrooms is limited to counsel or other party representative.